Pratt Institute

 Pratt Institute is a private university with its main campus in Brooklyn, New York.
-It has a satellite campus in Manhattan and an extension campus in Utica, New York at the Munson-Williams-Proctor Arts Institute.
-The school was founded in 1887 with programs primarily in engineering, architecture, and fine arts.
-Comprising six schools, the institute is primarily known for its programs in architecture, graphic design, interior design, and industrial design.
+It has an additional campus in Manhattan and an extension campus in Utica, New York at the Munson-Williams-Proctor Arts Institute.
+The institute was founded in 1887 with programs primarily in engineering, architecture, and fine arts.
+Comprising six schools, the institute is primarily known for its programs in architecture, graphic design, interior design, industrial design, and fine arts.

 History

 Inception

 Pratt Institute was founded in 1887 by American industrialist Charles Pratt, who was a successful businessman and oil tycoon and was one of the wealthiest men in the history of Brooklyn.
 Pratt was an early pioneer of the oil industry in the United States and was the founder of Astral Oil Works based in the Greenpoint section of Brooklyn which was a leader in replacing whale oil with petroleum or natural oil.
 In 1867, Pratt established Charles Pratt and Company.
-In 1874, Pratt's companies amalgamated with John D. Rockefeller's companies and became part of the Standard Oil trust where Pratt continued his active involvement on the board and the running of it.
+In 1874, Pratt's companies amalgamated with John D. Rockefeller's companies.
+They became part of the Standard Oil trust where Pratt continued his active involvement on the board and the running of it.

-Pratt, an advocate of education, wanted to provide the opportunity for working men and women to better their lives through education.
-Even though Pratt never had the opportunity to go to college himself, he wanted to create an affordable college accessible to the working class.
-In 1884, Pratt began purchasing parcels of land in his affluent home town of Clinton Hill for the intention of opening a school.
+Pratt, an advocate of education, wanted to provide working men and women the opportunity to better their lives through education.
+Even though Pratt never had the chance to go to college himself, he wanted to create an affordable college accessible to the working class.
+Beginning with the 1884 purchases of large plots of land near his home in Clinton Hill to open a school.
 The school would end up being built only two blocks from Charles Pratt's residence on Clinton Avenue.